cloudfour/hideShowPassword/README.md

 .hideShowPassword-toggle { margin-top: -19px !important }
 ```

 The other is to defer instantiation of the plugin until you know its container will be available.
-Here's a hypothetical [Bootstrap](http://twitter.github.io/bootstrap/) example (see issue #2):
+Here's a hypothetical [Bootstrap tabs](http://twitter.github.io/bootstrap/javascript.html#tabs) example:

 ```javascript
 $('a[data-toggle="tab"]').on('shown', function (e) {